-It’s $100 extra for the Oculus Quest 256 GB, but is it worth extra cost?
+It’s $100 extra for the 256 GB Oculus Quest, but is it worth extra cost?

-My recommendation is, depending on stock availability, if both options are available, get the 64 GB version.
+Short answer: 64 GB is enough for most people.
+Sometimes they’re short on stock, but if both options are available, get the 64 GB version.

-Having more space means you can store more games on the headset, but I found the 64 GB version to be more than enough.
+Having more space means you can store more games on the headset, but most people will find the 64 GB version to be more than enough.